-The REIT was formed primarily to own income-producing automotive dealership properties located in Canada.
-In connection with the completion of the REIT's IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (as defined below) (the "Initial Properties").
-The REIT currently owns a portfolio of 29 commercial properties, including the Initial Properties, located in Ontario, Saskatchewan, Alberta, British Columbia and Québec, totaling approximately 1.1 million square feet of gross leasable area ("GLA").
-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds a 55% effective interest in the REIT, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds a 45% effective interest in the REIT, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
 The Class B LP Units are economically equivalent to REIT Units, and exchangeable generally on a one-for-one basis.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".
+Upon closing of the Equity Offering, Dilawri's effective interest in the REIT was reduced from approximately 55%.